UAlbanyArchives/ants/README.md

 + any string, may be empty

 Body of Email Request link within HTML receipt.
 Lets users request copies of previously transferred records.
 Request emails will begin with this body, and also contain the accession-level metadata that is listed above, like collection Id, donor, etc., as well as SIP name and the ID for the requested record.
 Users cannot edit from the GUI.

+#####```<smtpHost>```

++ any string, may be empty

+SMTP Host for sending email notifications after successful transfers.
+Example could be "smtp.google.com."
+See [Python's smtpLib documentation](https://docs.python.org/2/library/smtplib.html) for more details.
+Cannot edit from the GUI.

+#####```<smtpPort>```

++ port number as string, may be empty

+SMTP port number for sending email notifications after successful transfers.
+If empty, port will be 587.
+See [Python's smtpLib documentation](https://docs.python.org/2/library/smtplib.html) for more details.
+Cannot edit from the GUI.

+#####```<notificationEmail>```

++ any string, may be empty

+Used for sending email notifications after successful transfers.
+This would be the email address that sends the notification email from ANTS, not the email address being notified.
+This should be either the record creator's email or an account used solely for automated notifications.
+Cannot edit from the GUI.

+#####```<notificationEmailPw>```

++ any string, may be empty

+Password for sending email notifications after successful transfers.
+This would be the email address that sends the notification email from ANTS, not the email address being notified.
+This should be either the record creator's email or an account used solely for automated notifications.
+This string will be encrypted the first time ANTS is run.
+Cannot edit from the GUI.

+Although this password is encrypted, that does not mean it is secure.
+We recommend treating this account as insecure.

+#####```<notificationEmailSubject>```

++ any string, may be empty

+Subject of email notification sent after successful transfers.
+Cannot edit from the GUI.

+#####```<notifyEmail>```

++ any string, may be empty

+The email address that will be notified when a successful transfer is made.
+Typically this is the archivist's email address.
+Cannot edit from the GUI.

 #ANTS Submission Information Package (SIP)